sogaiu/janet-editor-and-tooling-info/doc/dev-styles.md

 notable benefit of the netrepl approach is better asynchronous behavior compared to that of the stdio connection.

-In both case there is the usual downside of potentially unexpected behavior due to state mutation, but this option can still be useful.
+In both cases there is the usual downside of potentially unexpected behavior due to state mutation, but this option can still be useful.

 ## Multiple Fresh Janet Processes